GSNWGL Guidelines for In-Person Troop and Service Area Activities (meetings, cookie activities, programs, etc.)

 - Remind participants to stay home if they or a household member feel ill.

 - Wash your hands frequently.
 Use soap and water for 20 seconds or use alcohol-based hand sanitizer with at least 60% alcohol if soap and water are not available.

 - Remind the girls to avoid touching their faces, eyes, nose, and mouth.
 And ask them to wash their hands immediately if they do.

 - For the time being, refrain from hugs, handshakes, and the Friendship Circle.
 Create a safe way for the girls to end a meeting without personal contact.

-- If, after your gather, a participant or a member of their family becomes ill, do NOT contact the parents or troop members.
+- If, after your gathering, a participant or a member of their family becomes ill, do NOT contact the parents or troop members.
 Contact your local health department, which will lead to applicable contact tracing.
 Please also call our Council at 888.747.6945 to let us know that you called the health department.
 Remember that girl and volunteer health information is private and strictly confidential.

 - Virtual meetings are still an option.
 If your troop cannot meet virtually, encourage girls to participate in eTroop, our council digital troop meetings, free and available to all girls.

 - Be sensitive that girls who are medically vulnerable might not be able to attend troop activities.
 Please be sensitive that families will have varying levels of comfort with gathering.